 - Organic whole grains (gluten-free if gluten sensitive)

 - Attract and nourish a healthy microbiome with a whole foods, plant-based diet.

 - Fiber is a prebiotic.
 Eat at least 40grams of fiber per day.

 - Probiotic-rich foods with every meal from a variety of sources.
 (Kimchi, coconut kefir, sauerkraut, kombucha, miso, yogurt, pickles, or tempeh.)

 - Herbs as spices or teas and either fresh or dried are our secret weapon and create agents in the body help fend off undesirable effects.

 - Try to eat at least 30 different plants each week

 - Consider fresh or dried infusions of plentiful but nutritive spring tonic herbs of nettle, dandelion, etc.

 Where we put our fork affects everything that we are, and 90% of who we are is our microbiome.
-Through food and lifestyle choices we can attract those commensal microflorae that will turn on the genetic switches that maintain well-being.
+Through food and lifestyle choices we can attract those commensal microflorae that will turn on the genetic switches that maintain well-being, and are essential to restoring wellness.
 Understand that what we feed our microbiome is pivotal.
 Every meal tips the scales towards wellbeing or dis-ease.
 A commensal or dysbiotic microbiome is dependent upon us.
 We give them food and a home.
 What we eat, they also eat.
 They in turn switch on and off the genes that regulate many processes throughout the human body.

 _ _ _